 Solar Self tapping Screw and Self drilling screws are both types of screws that are designed to create their own threads as they are driven into materials.
 However, there are some key differences between the two.

-In summary, self-tapping screws are used to create threads in materials without existing threads, while self-drilling screws are drilling and tapping their own threads as they are driven into the material.
+In summary, Solar Self Tapping Screw and Self Drilling Screw are used to create threads in materials without existing threads, while self-drilling screws are drilling and tapping their own threads as they are driven into the material.
 The type of screw to use usually depends on the material being fastened and the specific application.

 Self-Drilling Screws VS Self-Tapping Screws